thegeekybeng/mps-connect_beta-test/HOSTING_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide explains the comprehensive hosting deployment implementation for MPS Connect using Render (backend) and Vercel (frontend) platforms with clear explainers for each component.
+This guide explains the comprehensive hosting deployment implementation for MPS Connect using Render (backend) and GitHub Pages (frontend) with clear explainers for each component.

 ## Hosting Architecture